engmaths/emat30008/assessment.md

 ### Description of the key software design decisions

-Word limit: 2500 words
+Word limit: 1250 words[^4]

 The key design decisions should be described and justified.
 For example, you could
-explain your thinking behind the overall structure and interfaces of your code, the data structures and variable types you used, your use of functional or object-oriented programming, your choice of solvers (e.g. SciPy vs NumPy), any code optimisations you made.
+explain your thinking behind the overall structure and interfaces of your code (e.g. how you made the various parts of your code work together), the data structures and variable types you used, your choice of solvers (e.g. SciPy vs NumPy), any code optimisations you made, etc.

 This part of the report should only involve text (no code, no figures, etc).
 It should be contained in a *single* markdown cell.
 A word count must be provided.

+[^4]: Do not feel as if you must use all 1250 words.
+A concise report is better than a report with waffle.

 ### Reflective learning log

-Word limit: 1000 words
+Word limit: 750 words

 The reflective learning log is a key part of the report.
 The course is focusing